ghostbsd/documentation/source/contributor/ghostbsd-contributors-guide.md

 ### 11.2.
 Communication Channels
 Use appropriate channels (mailing lists, forums, chat) for discussions and announcements.
 ### 11.3.
 Examples of Proper Etiquette
-• Respectful and constructive communication.
+* Respectful and constructive communication.
-• Professionalism in all interactions.
+* Professionalism in all interactions.

 ## 12. Resources
 ### 12.1.
 Documentation
 Access the project’s documentation portal for guidelines and references.
 ### 12.2.
 Tools
-Recommended tools and utilities for development: * IDEs: VSCode, Sublime Text * Debugging Tools: GDB, LLDB
+Recommended tools and utilities for development:
+* IDEs: JetBrains IDEs, vscode, Sublime Text
+* Debugging Tools: GDB, LLDB